gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Items Guide.md

 **17w47b**
 - Uncraftable potions can be obtained through fishing
 - Uncraftable tipped arrows are dropped by strays
+- Note blocks on bone blocks would have the instrument set to bass drum, instead of xylophone

 **18w06a**
 - /Enchant can be used to add enchantments to items that cannot normally have a specific combination of enchantments, for example adding mending to a multiple protection helmet from horsemen